-SIG introduced the SIG P365 in 2018.
+SIG introduced the SIG P365 in 2018 and I was one of the first to do a Sig P365 Review.
 For a long time, SIG had been having problems competing with Glock on the USA’s concealed handgun market.
 A big reason for this was they did not offer a striker-fired small little firearm to compete with Glock’s very popular Glock 43.
 The Smith and Wesson Shield was also a very popular item at that time.

 SIG has a long history of producing small concealed carry style firearms.
 Originally, it was the SIG P230 and the SIG P232 and 380.
 Later in the 2000s. they introduced the SIG P290, which was a commercial failure with its double-action only design.
 The gun had a very heavy trigger pool and the SIG P290 also was double action only with only six-round capacity, which did not make it favorable for the US market.

 They introduced the 1911 clones with the SIG P238 and the SIG P938.
 Both of those guns maintained relative success within their niche, but they were nothing but niche guns without the feature set that the mass market as a whole was looking for.

 Seeing this SIG decided to compete with Glock by coming out with something not equal to their Glock 43.
 Coming out with a handgun that would undoubtedly have features that exceed those offered by the Glock 43.
 SIG started teasing the SIG P365 a couple of days before the official release.
 They didn’t tell how small the gun was and nobody could really tell for sure, just based on how it looked.